gboehl/dynare/src/source/the-model-file.rst

 External functions
 ^^^^^^^^^^^^^^^^^^

 Any other user-defined (or built-in) MATLAB or Octave function may be used in both a MODEL_EXPRESSION and an EXPRESSION, provided that this function has a scalar argument as a return value.

-To use an external function in a ``MODEL_EXPRESSION``, one must declare the function using the ``external_function`` statement.
-This is not necessary for external functions used in an EXPRESSION.
+To use an external function in a MODEL_EXPRESSION, one must declare the function using the ``external_function`` statement.
+This is not required for external functions used in an EXPRESSION outside of a ``model`` block or ``steady_state_model`` block.

 .. command:: external_function (OPTIONS...);

     This command declares the external functions used in the model block.
 It is required for every unique function used in the model block.

     ``external_function`` commands can appear several times in the file and must come before the model block.

     *Options*

     .. option:: name = NAME

         The name of the function, which must also be the name of the M-/MEX file implementing it.
 This option is mandatory.

     .. option:: nargs = INTEGER

         The number of arguments of the function.
 If this option is not provided, Dynare assumes ``nargs = 1``.

     .. option:: first_deriv_provided [= NAME]

         If NAME is provided, this tells Dynare that the Jacobian is provided as the only output of the M-/MEX file given as the option argument.
 If NAME is not provided, this tells Dynare that the M-/MEX file specified by the argument passed to NAME returns the Jacobian as its second output argument.

     .. option:: second_deriv_provided [= NAME]

         If NAME is provided, this tells Dynare that the Hessian is provided as the only output of the M-/MEX file given as the option argument.
 If NAME is not provided, this tells Dynare that the M-/MEX file specified by the argument passed to NAME returns the Hessian as its third output argument.
 NB: This option can only be used if the ``first_deriv_provided`` option is used in the same ``external_function`` command.

-    :ex:
+    *Example*

         ::

            external_function(name = funcname);
-        external_function(name = otherfuncname, nargs = 2,
+           external_function(name = otherfuncname, nargs = 2, first_deriv_provided, second_deriv_provided);
-                          first_deriv_provided, second_deriv_provided);
-        external_function(name = yetotherfuncname, nargs = 3,
-                          first_deriv_provided = funcname_deriv);
+           external_function(name = yetotherfuncname, nargs = 3, first_deriv_provided = funcname_deriv);

 A few words of warning in stochastic context
 --------------------------------------------

-The use of the following functions and operators is strongly discouraged in a stochastic context: ``max, min, abs, sign, <, >, <=, >=, ==, !=.``
+The use of the following functions and operators is strongly discouraged in a stochastic context: ``max``, ``min``, ``abs``, ``sign``, ``<``, ``>``, ``<=``, ``>=``, ``==``, ``!=``.

 The reason is that the local approximation used by ``stoch_simul`` or ``estimation`` will by nature ignore the non-linearities introduced by these functions if the steady state is away from the kink.
 And, if the steady state is exactly at the kink, then the approximation will be bogus because the derivative of these functions at the kink is bogus (as explained in the respective documentations of these functions and operators).

 Note that ``extended_path`` is not affected by this problem, because it does not rely on a local approximation of the mode.

 .. _param-init: